Maks1116/coderdojo/README.md

+WARNING: This project is abandoned.
+I'm continuing bot in private repo.
+If you want you can add bot using this link: https://discord.com/oauth2/authorize?client_id=668783690674995210&scope=bot&permissions=1509289207

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/maks1116/coderdojo)

 **⚠️ Please note that I'm not good at English and I'm still learning it.
 If you see that I typed something wrong open issue in "issues" tab. ⚠️**